COINtoolbox/ActSNClass/docs/learn_loop.rst

 ------------------------------------------

 We provide a function where all the above steps can be done in sequence for a number of iterations.
-In interactive mode, you must define the required variables and use the ``learn_loop`` function:
+In interactive mode, you must define the required variables and use the :py:mod:`actsnclass.learn_loop` function:

 .. code-block:: python
    :linenos: